The characters act in an episode emulating an RPG, either Tabletop Games

 - One of the levels of Pikadevil's Hell in We Are Our Avatars.

-- Twice in AH Dot Com The Series: one Earth is a world-sized LARP, with genetically engineered monsters to behave like those in Dungeons & Dragons.
+- Twice in AH.com: The Series: one Earth is a world-sized LARP, with genetically engineered monsters to behave like those in Dungeons & Dragons.
 The first time, several characters are sent down accidentally, the second time they take a free-play offer.

 - The Kim Possible episode "Virt-U-Ron" revolved around the fictional MMORPG Everlot.

-- The South Park episode "Make Love, Not Warcraft" revolved around the boys' obsession with World of Warcraft, using Blizzard's actual software and one of their developer servers that was being used to develop/test Burning Crusade to film the in-game scenes.
+- The South Park episode "Make Love, Not Warcraft" revolved around the boys' obsession with World of Warcraft, using Blizzard's actual software and one of their developer servers that was being used to develop/test Burning Crusade to film the in-game scenes, making the episode part machinima.

 - The Simpsons episode "Marge Gamer" revolved around Marge's discovery of an MMORPG called Earthland Realms, of which her son Bart is the Big Bad known as the "Shadow Knight".
 Oddly enough, every other inhabitant of Springfield other than Homer is also a subscriber, and other than Bart everyone seems to mostly just play with the crafting and trade systems ignoring combat entirely.